 All of our products are subject to extensive regulation by the United States Food and Drug Administration, or FDA, and by comparable agencies in other countries.
 The FDA and comparable agencies require new pharmaceutical products to undergo lengthy and detailed clinical testing procedures and other costly and time-consuming compliance procedures.
-AVICINE has completed three Phase I and two Phase II studies and just started a Phase III trial.
-Our first NEUGENE Antisense drug, Resten-NG, completed Phase I trials and in late 2001 and is now in Phase II trials.
-We initiated two additional Phase I/II studies in 2001 for cancer and polycystic kidney disease and commenced a Phase I trial on drug metabolism.
-Except for clinical trials underway or ready to start, we may not initiate additional trials when predicted or at all, or complete our clinical trials that are started or in a timely fashion.
+A VICINE has completed three Phase I and two Phase II studies and just started a Phase III ready to start, we may not initiate additional trials when predicted or at all, or complete our clinical trials that are started or in a timely fashion.
 We do not know when or if we will be able to submit our products for regulatory review.
 Even if we submit a new drug application, there may be delays in obtaining regulatory approvals, if we obtain them at all.
 Sales of our products outside the United States will also be subject to regulatory requirements governing clinical trials and product approval.
 These requirements vary from country to country and could delay introduction of our products in those countries.
 We cannot assure you that any of our products will receive marketing approval from the FDA or comparable foreign agencies.